yingweiwo

 Pharmacodynamics

-Nomifensine is a dopamine reuptake inhibitor test-marketed in the United States by Hoechst AG (now Novartis) that increases the amount of synaptic dopamine available to receptors by blocking dopamine's re-uptake transporter.
-Nomifensine is now mainly used in scientific research, particularly in studies involving dopamine release in response to addiction.
+Nomifensine is a dopamine reuptake inhibitor, marketed in the US by Hearst (now Novartis).
+It works by blocking receptors, increasing the amount of dopamine available in the synaptic cleft.
+Dopamine reuptake transporter.
+Nomifensine is currently primarily used in scientific research, particularly studies involving dopamine release in addictive responses.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.